 The leaves are alternate on the vine, large, well spaced and have heart-shaped bases; the blade can be oval to triangular and they have long slender stalks that terminate in a sheath (an ocrea) that is cylindric and can be greenish-brown to reddish, with a base that has fine downward pointing bristles.
 The leaf stalk has backward slanting hair.
 The leaf upper surface is without hair but the underside has fine hair.
 Margins are wavy and can have fine reddish hair-like projections (cilia).
 Leaf vein pattern is very conspicuous compared to Black Bindweed, F. convolvulus.

-The inflorescence is a terminal spike-like cluster of stalked flowers, 3/4 to 4 inches long that occurs at the upper end of the stems and may rise from an upper leaf axils.
+The inflorescence is a terminal spike-like arrangement, 3/4 to 4 inches long, along which are clusters of stalked flowers.
+These may rise from an upper leaf axil also.
 The stalk of the cluster usually has downward pointing hair (retrorse).